Young boys do not usually care much about hairstyles. But when they do, they want to make an impression with the trendy hairstyles like the adults.

 For boys who like punk hairstyles, mohawks are a no-brainer.
 Whether hair is curly or straight, a mohawk will give your kid all the edge he wants.

-Comb over haircuts look especially sweet on young boys.
-A simple side part followed by smoothing hair with mousse completes this grown up look.
+Comb over hairstyle looks especially good on young boys.
+A simple side part followed by smoothing hair with mousse completes this hairstyle.

 For a hard part, the stylist will shave in a line on either side and just below that, clip in a fade.
 A shaped quiff is a cool touch of style.